ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

     of the key, and another with the value of your secret access key, named `AWS_SECRET_ACCESS_KEY`.
     These variables and their respective values are what the app uses to authenticate to the
     {{site.data.keyword.cos_short}} instance when running on {{site.data.keyword.cloud_notm}}
-    Platform (see Figure 16).
+    Platform (see Figure 6).
 When you finish with the entries, click Save, and {{site.data.keyword.cloud_notm}} Platform will automatically restart the app for you.

 ![bluemix_env_var](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/web-app-tutorial-016-env-variables.jpg)
-{: caption="Figure 16.
+{: caption="Figure 6.
 Runtime Environment Variables defined for your app" caption-side="top"}

-Next, over at the {{site.data.keyword.cos_short}} portal for your service instance, add a bucket to contain your images.
+Next, over at the {{site.data.keyword.cos_short}} Portal for your service instance, add a bucket to contain your images.
 This scenario uses the bucket named `web-images`.